 Rate limiting

 Strivacity implements rate limiting across all of its APIs, on a per instance basis.
+Each API path has its own independent quota, meaning the limits for one path do not affect the usage of another.
 Rate limits may vary depending on the type of API that is being used.

 In general, APIs will respond with HTTP 429 Too Many Requests when the rate limit has been reached.

-If the rate limit is being reached then brands should back off on their use of the API until the rate limit period has expired.
+If the rate limit is being reached, brands should stop using the API until the rate limit period has expired.

 Our default rate limiting should facilitate approximately:

-If a higher rate limit is required then contact us at [email protected]
+If a higher rate limit is required, contact us at [email protected].

 Strivacity implements the following limits for production instances of Strivacity.